-- What was today's lesson about? - How do you feel about today's lesson? - What's something you learned about the internet today? - Why is learning about the internet important?
+- What's something you learned about the internet today? - Why is learning about the internet important?

 Internet - Assessment

 Hand out the assessment worksheet and allow students to complete the activity independently after the instructions have been well explained.
 This should feel familiar, thanks to the previous activities.